 Overstrike was first revealed at E3 2011, as a new EA Partners publishing arrangement.
-The animated trailer by Blur Studios, showed a stylistically caricatured art style with vibrant colors, that combined humor and action.
+The animated trailer by Blur Studios showed a stylistically caricatured art style with vibrant colors that combined humor and action.
 Though visually and stylistically the project was still going through revisions process.
-The main reasons for Insomniac’s partnership with EA, was the fact that they had been a single platform developer for Sony, since the company’s inception, which impeded both sales and exposure to a different audience.
-Prior to this point, Insomniac also did not owned any of their intellectual properties, due to its exclusivity development with Sony, marking their first wholly owned title.
+The main reasons for Insomniac’s partnership with EA was the fact that they had been a single platform developer for Sony, since the company’s inception even, which impeded both sales and exposure to a different audience.
+Prior to this point, Insomniac also did not own any of their intellectual properties, due to its exclusivity development with Sony, marking Fuse as their first wholly owned title.

-On August 31st, 2012, Insomniac revealed that they had retooled Overstrike and rebranded it to; Fuse - though still keeping the core gameplay relatively the same; a class based, four player co-operative shooter, most of revisions were aimed towards the atheistic look and the writing of the narrative.
-As a result of the revisions, the comic art direction, caricature model designs and narrative tone, changed dramatically from what was originally shown to the public in 2011.
-Fuse was a darker, grounded narrative and a more serious game.
+On August 31st, 2012, Insomniac revealed that they had retooled Overstrike and rebranded it to Fuse, though while still keeping the core gameplay relatively the same.
+As a result of the revisions, the comic art direction, caricature model designs and narrative tone, all changed dramatically from what was originally shown to the public in 2011.
+Fuse was a darker, grounded narrative and described as a more serious game.
 According to game designer Brian Allgeier, the drastic changes in tone and art direction came after focus testing with a certain demographic of gamers.